Multi-Architecture Multi-Expert Diffusion Models: The Effects of Expertization Probability in Soft-Expert

 In establishing the soft-expert strategy, we hypothesize that experts dealing with more highly diffused inputs suffer from learning meaningful semantics.
 Therefore, we posit that setting the expertization probabilities, $p_n$, to decrease as $n$ increases ($p_1\ge\dots\ge p_N$) would be more effective than maintaining them all constant.
 We conducted an experimental comparison to test this hypothesis, contrasting hard-expert~\cite{go2022towards}, soft-expert with constant $p_n$, and soft-expert with decreasing $p_n$.

 The results of this comparative study are presented in Table.~\ref{tab:supp_soft_ablation}.
 The elements in the Expert Strategy column represent [$p_1, p_2, p_3, p_4$].
 Thus, [1.0, 1.0, 1.0, 1.0] denotes the hard-expert~\cite{go2022towards}, [0.6, 0.6, 0.6, 0.6] denotes the soft-expert with a constant expertization probability, and [0.8, 0.4, 0.2, 0.1] denotes the soft-expert with decreasing expertization probability.
-The training and evaluation process details followed those outlined in Section.~6.1 and Section.~\ref{subsec:ldm_hparams}.
+The training and evaluation process details followed those outlined in the manuscript.